 Can Sex Change Your Period?

-Can sex alter your monthly period?
-The short answer is no, not really.
-According to Planned Parenthood, the only circumstance when sex can ‘change’ your period is if you get pregnant, in which case your period stops completely.
+Can sex alter or delay your monthly period?
+The short answer is no, not in any clear and evidence-based way.
+According to Planned Parenthood, the only circumstance when sexual intercourse can ‘change’ your period is if you get pregnant, in which case your period (and menstrual cycle) stops completely.

-Having said that, there are several factors that can impact your ability to have a period, some natural and some not.
+Having said that, several other factors can change your period, some physical and some not.
 So let’s dive right in.

-During your reproductive years, if you have unprotected sex near or during ovulation there’s a solid likelihood of getting pregnant.
-Your ovary releases a follicle (oocyte) each month, around day 14 to 16 of your menstrual cycle.
-After the oocyte is released from the ovary, it moves into the fallopian tube and matures into an ovum (aka egg).
+During your reproductive years, if you are sexually active and have unprotected sex near or during ovulation this increases your chances of getting pregnant.
+Your ovary releases a follicle (oocyte) each month, around Days 13-15 of a 28-day menstrual cycle.
+After the oocyte is released from the ovary (ovulation), it moves into the fallopian tube.

-The egg stays in the fallopian tube for 12-24 hours, waiting to be fertilized.
-Your sex drive may increase at this time.
-It’s worth noting that sperm can live inside a female body for up to 5 days so the window for getting pregnant is actually longer than just a couple of days.
+After ovulation, the oocyte moves through the fallopian tube for 12-24 hours, waiting to be fertilized.
+Your sex drive may also increase during ovulation.
+It’s worth noting that sperm can live inside a female body for up to 5 days so the window for getting pregnant is longer than just a couple of days.

-If an egg is fertilized and implants in the uterine lining, a couple of key hormonal changes happen to support the pregnancy.
-Levels of progesterone and human chorionic gonadotropin (HCG) spike which prevent the breakdown and shedding of the uterine lining and cause periods to stop.
+If an egg is fertilized and implants in the uterine lining, key hormonal changes occur to support the pregnancy, including an increase in progesterone and human chorionic gonadotropin (HCG).
+This prevents the uterine lining from breaking down and shedding, which as a result causes periods to stop.

-It is completely normal and expected for your period to stop during the entirety of your pregnancy.
-Pregnancy can be confirmed with a pregnancy test.
+It is normal and expected for your period to stop during the entirety of your pregnancy.
+But pregnancy should be confirmed with a pregnancy test.
 Breastfeeding can also delay the return of your period.

-Aside from pregnancy, there really isn’t a way sex can dramatically change or affect your period or menstrual cycle.
+Aside from pregnancy, there isn’t a way sex can dramatically change or affect women's periods or menstrual cycles.
 The reason why this misconception exists is that many women experience spotting or bleeding after sex.

 It’s important to keep in mind that not all vaginal bleeding is menstrual bleeding.
-Non period bleeding after sex can happen for a variety of reasons, including vaginal tears caused by dryness, infection, or in some cases, certain types of cancers.
+Non-period bleeding after sex can happen for a variety of reasons, including vaginal tears that can most commonly be caused by vaginal dryness or infection, and less commonly by certain types of cancers.

-Sometimes you can endure minor vaginal tearing during sex.
+Sometimes you can endure minor, microvaginal tears during sex.
 This can lead to some light spotting or bleeding afterward.
-Typically, your vaginal walls are covered by a layer of mucus that keeps things lubricated.
-A lack of mucus leads to dryness.

 If you have sex while experiencing vaginal dryness, there is a higher risk of tearing and bleeding.
 According to The Cleveland Clinic, vaginal dryness can be a side effect of the following:

-- A drop in estrogen levels (commonly occurs close to menopause or while breastfeeding)
+- A drop or change in hormones, particularly estrogen levels (commonly occurs close to menopause or while breastfeeding)